-- 1. Battery
+- Battery

 - 2. Negative battery lead (black)

 - 3. Positive battery lead (red)

-The battery is located under the seat.
+The battery is located under the seat (single-seat models) or under the rider seat (dual-seat models).
 (See page 3-18.)

 This model is equipped with a VRLA (Valve Regulated Lead Acid) battery.
 There is no need to check the electrolyte or to add distilled water.
 However, the battery lead connections need to be checked and, if necessary, tightened.